 NUTRIA (the Spanish for "otter") is a MS-DOS hosted emulator for the ZX Spectrum 48K that I developed in 1991.
 It is one of the oldest Speccy emulators made for PC (the oldest is the one by Pedro Gimeno, dated in 1989; also, according to the information gathered in the popular ZX-site World of Spectrum, there are others about the same age, such as Z80 and JPP -thanks to David and to Martijn van der Heide for all this info).

-I have sporadically written other software related to the ZX Spectrum since those days, such as a GIMP plug-in for converting RGB images into ZX-like ones and the ZX Ecosystem library for writing ZX-like programs for modern computers in C++, and the ZXBasicus interpreter (and analyzer, and synthesizer) of Sinclair BASIC programs for the PC.
+I have sporadically written other software related to the ZX Spectrum since those days, such as a GIMP plug-in for converting RGB images into ZX-like ones, the ZX Ecosystem library for writing ZX-like programs for modern computers in C++, and the ZXBasicus interpreter (and analyzer, and synthesizer) of Sinclair BASIC programs for the PC.

 The first version (NUTRIA-I) was written entirely in Intel286 assembly and completed in December 1991 (some preprocessing programs were in TurboPascal), for an IBM PC AT equipped with a conventional CGA graphic card, thus it could not emulate the colours of the ZX or the border, only the bitmap on the screen.
 The ZX ROM was retrieved from an actual ZX Spectrum 48K through a home-made communication circuit attached to the rear ZX slot on one side and to the PC parallel port on the other.
 Some games were also transferred this way (no ZX games archive existed by then!).
 The schematic of the transmission circuit is below, but I have not checked it out, thus if you decide to use it or make anything like it, it is under your own responsibility!